trentkm/snowboard-pixel-dude/README.md

 ## Play
 - Open `index.html` in a browser (or run `python -m http.server` and visit `http://localhost:8000`).
-- Desktop: arrows or `A / D` to steer, `Space` to start or restart.
+- Desktop: arrows or `A / D` to steer, `Space / W / ↑` to jump, `Space` also starts/restarts.
-- Mobile: tap the left/right pads or drag across the screen to lean.
+- Mobile: tap the left/right pads or drag across the screen to lean, tap Jump to hop over trees.

 Scores persist locally between runs.
 Have fun riding the retro ridge!